Back to Blog

 HOME GYM SETUP CONSIDERATIONS

 If you're going the home gym route, a treadmill is just one piece.
-Here's what works well with NordicTrack treadmills in Singapore homes:
+Here's what works well alongside a NordicTrack in Singapore homes:

 Recovery Tools: Running daily means recovery matters.
-A Theragun PRO massage gun (~$500) is worth every dollar if you're logging serious weekly mileage.
+A Theragun PRO Plus massage gun is worth every dollar if you're logging serious weekly mileage.

 For more home gym planning, check out our complete home gym equipment guide — it covers the essentials for Singapore spaces.